jyxi7676/STtools/doc/readme3.md

 # User Manual
 ## Running specific step in STtools
 The user need to use the option --run-step if interested in running one step only per command .
-The required input/output data format for each step can be found at https://github.com/jyxi7676/STtools/blob/main/scipts/fileformats.md.
 We will give a detailed illustration about how to run STtools per step with several examples.
+Please modify your input files according to  [the link](./doc/fileformats.md)
 ## Step 1
 Step 1 aims to extracts spatial coordinates and whitelist info from the sequenced raw FASTQ.gz file.
 It assumes the user has the SeqScope data format (see xxxx for stucture, cite seqscope paper), where spatial  realated information such as HDMI/Barcode, lane, tile, X and Y coordinates can be retrieved from 1st-Seq and transcriptomic information can be retrieved from 2nd-Seq.
 ### *Input*